3 Ways to Teach Line of Reasoning

 TEKS even uses this language in a new course, Introduction to Engineering Design.
 Students are asked to “present information, findings, and supporting evidence clearly, concisely, and logically in oral presentations such that listeners can follow the line of reasoning and the organization, development, substance, and style are appropriate to purpose, audience, and task.”

-This is line of reasoning in a nutshell: A writer has one central argument to make to the reader or listener.
+This is the definition in a nutshell: A writer has one central argument to make to the reader or listener.
 Every topic sentence, piece of evidence, and line of commentary makes that argument.

 I created a video for you with some simple moving graphics to help students understands how the connections happen.
 The video stresses commentary as a connector.